 Risks are inherent in any kind of business.
 Risks and uncertainties form an integral part of banking industry which by nature entails taking risks.
 Therefore, risk management assumes more importance in banking industry as this industry exists for the purpose of taking risk.

 Risk heat map, is a commonly used concept in operational risk management.
 It is a graphical representation of risk related data where we represent the individual values contained in a matrix as colors based on risk scores.
 It is a tool used to present the in 2-dimensional displays of the values arrived at risk assessment process in a meaningful way.
 The heat map shows the management which risk to manage more importantly.

 Operational risks are generally assessed and measured based on its likelihood and significance.
 Likelihood and significance of each risk is rated in 1 – 5 scale as follows:

 We can compute the overall risk score risk using the following formula:

 Risk Score = Likelihood Score x Significance Score

-Colors used in Heat Map
+Colors Used in Heat Map

-The color green is a relaxing color that is pleasing to the eye and is regarded as healthy color.
+The color green is a relaxing color that is pleasing to the eye and people regarded it as healthy color.
 Therefore, management should not worry about the green zone in the heat map.
 Yellow zone represents moderate risk and attracts moderate attention of the management while light red zone attracts high attention after dark red zone.